 With 25 years of multi-ethnic & intercultural youth work experience, Daniel White Hodge, Ph.D., is a recognized urban youth culture expert & cultural literacy scholar.
-Dr. Hodge is the Associate Professor of Intercultural Communications at North Park University in Chicago where he chairs the Department of Communication Arts & is research lead for the Catalyst_ _ 606 program.
+Dr. Hodge is an Associate Professor of Intercultural Communications in Chicago where he chairs the Department of Communication Arts & is research lead for the Catalyst_ _ 606 program.
 His research interests are the intersections of faith, Hip Hop culture, race/ethnicity, & young adult ethnic-minority emerging generations.

 Dr. Hodge has worked in the Hip Hop context for over 20 years and continues to focus on justice & disparity issues as it concerns ethnic-minority populations.
 He has worked for and with organizations such as Young Life and World Vision and has done work with undocumented youth in Los Angeles.
 His four books are: